tomasszabo/DevBoxAccelerator/scenarios/single-region-secure-baseline/README.md

-# Single Region Secure Baseline Dev Box implementation
+# Single Region Secure Baseline Dev Box Implementation

 In this scenario, a [Dev Center](https://learn.microsoft.com/azure/templates/microsoft.devcenter/devcenters) and [Dev Center project](https://learn.microsoft.com/azure/templates/microsoft.devcenter/projects), along with the requisite components supporting use of Microsoft Dev Box, are deployed within a single region.
 This follows the [Azure Landing Zone architecture](https://learn.microsoft.com/azure/cloud-adoption-framework/ready/landing-zone/#azure-landing-zone-architecture) as illustrated in the diagram below.